aseyq/reciprocity_under_conflict/README.md

 # Reciprocity under conflict: Replication Materials

-Thank you for your interest in our study on reciprocity under conflict.
 This repository provides all the materials necessary to replicate our study.

-**Please note that this repository is still under construction.
-We are working on the documentation and scripts to make it easier to reproduce our results.**

-## Contents
+## Contents of this repository

 The repository contains the following items: